VariantSync/Vatras/README.md

 ### Limitations

 - The library currently only supports abstract syntax for all languages.
 There are no parsers, so it is not yet possible to read in files or strings of concrete syntax.
+This is not a claim of the paper though and would just be a nice additional feature.

 ## Troubleshooting